Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 I mean, that's from the 1970s.

-Now I don't know, I can't figure out why throw that out there.
+I can't figure out why throw that out there.

-The percentages of men going to college much less than women going to college.
+The percentages of men going to college, much less than women going to college.

 The percentages of men graduating from college, much less than the percentage of women graduating from college.

-I saw a story yesterday, I had it in the stack.
+I had it in the stack.

-I'm why in the world did that get stuck in there?
+I'm, well, why in the world did that get stuck in there?

-This speech had many authors.
+What, what author, this speech had many authors.

 And I think there was a lot of it that was sarcastic.

-I I think this guy is angry at us for daring to oppose him.
+I think this guy is angry at us for daring to oppose him.

 So a lot of this was just sarcastic in tone, demeaning in tone.

-Life in the slow lane, disillusioned with stressful jobs, a whole generation of women are opting out of the rat race.
+A whole generation of women are opting out of the rat race.

-And remember, militant feminism was told women to go out and be like men, get the jobs men have, uh, get the same stress men do, get the same power that men do.
+And remember, militant feminism was told women to go out and be like men, get the jobs men have, get the same stress men do, get the same power that men do.

-Uh but then there's a biological time bomb starts ticking in the womb in there in the ovaries.
+But then there's a biological time bomb starts ticking in the womb in there in the ovaries.

-And you get to 3540, and there's a little panic that sets in.
+And you get to 35, 40, and there's a little panic that sets in.

-And so they either adopt, if they can't find a sucker to marry them.
+And so they either adopt if they can't find a sucker to marry them.

-I'm talking about a particular kind of women.
+And I'm talking about a particular kind of women.

-I'm not ridiculing marriage here, please don't misunderstand.
+I'm not ridiculing marriage here.

 I've been chronicling this stuff because it interests me.